 LONDON ICE CREAM COMPANY

 A small ice cream shop with a bright pink façade one block west of Wharncliffe Road will surprise you with a wide selection of tasty ice cream.
 Pumpkin ice cream offered in the fall and raspberry bugaboo are our favourite picks.
-If you like a flavour, they offer take-home tubs as well as ice cream cakes for celebrations.
+If you like a certain flavour, they offer take-home tubs as well as ice cream cakes for celebrations.
 Definitely stop by as you drive near Commissioners and Wharncliffe Roads.

 If you go: Plenty of parking in front of the shop or along the street.
 Open every day between noon and 8 pm.